nrbdi/JavaCriminals/README.md

 3. User
 Represents a user in the system (either a customer or an admin); contains fields such as id, name, email, phone number, password, and role;
 provides getters and setters for accessing and modifying user properties.
+4. Characteristics
+Represents the detailed specifications of a vehicle; contains fields like id, vehicleId, enginePower, fuelType, transmission, color, and mileage;
+provides a constructor for initializing characteristics; includes getters and setters for accessing and modifying properties.

 Repository Interfaces and Implementations:
 1. IVehicleRepository